ericbottard/hands-on-cloudfoundry/README.md

 1. run `ruby -v` in a terminal.
 Version 1.9.x is preferred.
 If you don't have ruby,
     * On windows : http://www.rubyinstaller.org
     * On mac, you should have ruby.
-If that's not the case, https://rvm.io/ allows maintening several ruby runtimes in parallel
+If that's not the case, https://rvm.io/ allows maintaining several ruby runtimes in parallel
     * On linux, use for example `apt` or https://rvm.io/
 1. Run `sudo gem install vmc -V`